mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Return false to hide the player's legs when this leg armor or shoe accessory is worn.
 Returns true by default.
 Note that this hook is only ever called through this item's associated equipment texture.

-### public virtual void DrawArmorColor(ref Color color, ref int glowMask, ref Color glowMaskColor, ref int armGlowMask, ref Color armGlowMaskColor)
+### public virtual void DrawArmorColor(Player drawPlayer, float shadow, ref Color color, ref int glowMask, ref Color glowMaskColor)

 Allows you to modify the colors in which this armor and surrounding accessories are drawn, in addition to which glow mask and in what color is drawn.
-The armGlowMask and armGlowMaskColor parameters will only do anything for body armor.
+Note that this hook is only ever called through this item's associated equipment texture.

+### public virtual void ArmorArmGlowMask(Player drawPlayer, float shadow, ref int glowMask, ref Color color)

+Allows you to modify which glow mask and in what color is drawn on the player's arms.
 Note that this hook is only ever called through this item's associated equipment texture.

 ### public virtual void VerticalWingSpeeds(ref float ascentWhenFalling, ref float ascentWhenRising, ref float maxCanAscendMultiplier, ref float maxAscentMultiplier, ref float constantAscend)